 You’ll also probably come across some people working on new pieces here, which is the beauty of this particular spot – it’s constantly changing.

-After you’ve wound your way to the end of Hosier Lane walk left down Flinders Lane, cross over Swanston Street then look for the first lane on the left side called Cocker Alley.
+After you’ve found your way to the end of Hosier Lane walk left down Flinders Lane, cross over Swanston Street then look for the first lane on the left side called Cocker Alley.
 Here, you won’t find much anymore.
-This is where Banksy’s ‘Little Diver’ piece used to be, until a perspex screen was placed over the work to deter vandalism and the work was promptly destroyed.
-Evidently someone didn’t appreciate the glorification of this piece.
+This is where Banksy’s ‘Little Diver’ piece used to be until a perspex screen was placed over the work to deter vandalism and the work was promptly destroyed.
+Evidently, someone didn’t appreciate the glorification of this piece.
 All that remains is a plaque commemorating the ruined artwork.
 Take a quick look and move on.